graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 The GraphQL specification allows for many [serialization formats to be implemented](https://spec.graphql.org/October2021/#sec-Serialization-Format).
-Servers and clients over HTTP MUST support JSON and MAY support other, additional serialization formats.
+Servers and clients MUST support JSON and MAY support other, additional serialization formats.

-For consistency and ease of notation, examples of the response are given in JSON throughout the spec.
+For consistency and ease of notation, examples of the response are given in JSON throughout this specification.

 ## Content Types